 Redding/Spy Rock Loop Trail is a 7.4 mile lightly trafficked loop trail located near Ozark, AR that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking and camping and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.
+Dogs are also able to use this trail but must be kept on leash.

 Trailhead is located on the NE corner of the Redding campground.